Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Kubernetes.md

 After the Job completes, it will be deleted by Kubernetes after the defined `ttlSecondsAfterFinished`.
 Then the clean journal will be ready for a new Alluxio master to start with.

+**Case B: Emedded Journal**

-If you are running embedded journal and masters write journal each to its persistent storage, you should write your own Kubernetes Jobs that go to each of them and perform format.
+If you are running embedded journal, each Alluxio master will write to its own journal destination defined by `alluxio.master.journal.folder`.
+In order to format the journals you have two options.

+1. Format all masters by running `alluxio formatMasters` in a Alluxio master Pod.

+1. Clean up the journal Persistent Volume for each master.
+You can do that by deleting and recreating the Persistent Volume for each master.

 If you are running Alluxio workers with [tiered storage]({{ '/en/advanced/Alluxio-Storage-Management.html#multiple-tier-storage' | relativize_url }}),
 and you have Persistent Volumes configured for Alluxio, the storage should be cleaned up too.